-Tess Bourbeau, Intern
+Tess Bourbeau, LMHCA, ATR-P

 Tess is queer, neurodivergent, and a lover of art.
 Born in Chicago, they are new to the PNW and are eager to explore and learn alongside their small curly dog.
 Tess loves D&D, comics and cartoons, and horror movies.

 Education: Southwestern College, Master’s Degree in Art Therapy and Counseling.
 Lawrence University, Bachelor’s Degree in Gender Studies and Studio Art.
+Registered art therapist (provisional).

-Telehealth Status: Accepting telehealth and in-person clients.
+Telehealth Status: Offers both telehealth and in-person sessions

 Supervision: Tess works under the supervision of Mackenzie Dunham, LICSW